YOUR1/laravel-sparql/README.md

 This package includes a SPARQL enabled Eloquent class that you can use to define models for corresponding RDF classes.

-By default, for each basic class (`owl:Class`) found by the Introspector, a new PHP Model class is created, named after his shortened name, and then used by the Builder to instantiate the results fetched from the SPARQL endpoint, such as:
+By default, for each basic class (`owl:Class`, or those defined by the `basic_classes` configuration) found by the Introspector, a new PHP Model class is created, named after his shortened name, and then used by the Builder to instantiate the results fetched from the SPARQL endpoint, such as:

 ```php
 namespace SolidDataWorkers\SPARQL\Eloquent;